 So it's very, very hot.

-But the people pitched in really well prepared for it.
+But the people pitched in really well, prepared for it.

 We had made sure there were no projectiles.

-We uh met with each other, we had phone lines for each other.
+We had phone lines for each other.

-The night of the storm, you having a big pasta party?
+You having a big pasta party?

 The night before.